 Now let’s dive into the variety of ways the butyrate in ghee can boost your health.

 - Increase your bile production.
 (Bile is like a detergent that helps your body break down fats and extract key nutrients from it.)

-- Decrease inflammation because of its anti-inflammatory properties, which are enhanced if you’re also following a ketogenic diet.
+- Decrease inflammation because of its anti-inflammatory properties, which are enhanced if you’re also following ketogenic diet.

 - Increase your energy, because colon cells prefer butyrate as their primary energy source

 Several scientific studies have suggested other potential benefits of butyrate including: